xomvio/prefligit/README.md

 > [!WARNING]
 > This project is still in early stage of development, only a few of the original pre-commit features are implemented.
-> It is not recommended for normal use yet, but feel free to try it out and provide feedback.
+> It is not production-ready yet, but feel free to try it out and provide feedback.
+> Current supported languages are python, nodejs, docker, docker-image, system, script and fail.

 > [!NOTE]
 > This project was previously named `pre-commit-rs`, but it was renamed to `prefligit` to prevent confusion with the existing pre-commit tool.